networkteam/Networkteam.SentryClient/Readme.md

 Configuration:
 --------------

-Add the following to your Settings.yaml and replace the DSN with your project DSN:
+Add the following to your `Settings.yaml` and replace the DSN with your project DSN:

     Networkteam:
       SentryClient:
         # The Sentry DSN
         dsn: 'http://public_key:secret_key@your-sentry-server.com/project-id'

-For TYPO3 Flow only projects the aspects needs to be ignored by the compiler to achieve this add the sentry client aspect to the exclude classes.
+For non-Neos projects the TypoScript error handler aspect needs to be ignored by Flow.
+This can be achieved by adding the following exclude configuration to your settings:

     TYPO3:
       Flow:
         object:
           excludeClasses:
-           'Networkteam.SentryClient': ['Aspect*']
+           'Networkteam.SentryClient': ['Networkteam\\SentryClient\\Aspect\\TypoScriptHandlerAspect']

 Development:
 ------------